Agatha-Onuigbo/alx-pre_course/README.md

-practicing the basic prompts and commands of git interphase
+Practising basic commands on the git interphase